Independent Contractors vs Employees

 Takeaway for members

-The above factors are to be considered as part of overall big picture when assessing whether or not someone is in fact an employee.
+The above factors are to be considered as part of the overall big picture, when assessing whether or not someone is in fact an employee.
 This means that no individual factor is conclusive, and the overall relationship and dynamic surrounding the performance of work must be considered.

 Disclaimer: This summary is a guide only and is not legal advice.
 For more information, call ECA Legal on 6241 6129 or email ecalegal@ecawa.org.au